robby-516/Personalized-AI-Finance-Assistance/README.md

 ---

-## 📜 License
+## 📜 Usage Terms

-This project is licensed under the **MIT License**.
+This project is shared for educational and demonstration purposes only.
-You are free to use, modify, and distribute it with attribution.
+You may view and run the code locally, but you may not modify, redistribute, or use it for commercial purposes without explicit permission from the author.

 ---